 A primary incentive for developing MuSim has been our interest in accelerator driven subcritical reactors.
 By combining an accelerator with a nuclear reactor, enormous advantages are gained in terms of both safety and fuel diversity (e.g. it can burn spent nuclear fuel from other reactors and itself).
-Different simulation codes are needed for accelerators and reactors, and they have very different geometry descriptions and data formats; MuSim combines them simply and easily.
+Different simulation codes are needed for accelerators and reactors, and they have very different geometry descriptions and data formats.
+MuSim combines them simply and easily using a single description of the system (geometry, materials, sources, fields, and instrumentation).

 MuSim is designed to make simple things simple and complex things possible.
 While it has a large number of features, they are laid out with usage in mind, making it easy for both novices and experts to navigate.
 Many users find the online Help to be especially useful, as it automatically follows the user's navigation (click on an object to edit it, or open a dialog box, and the Help window jumps to the page describing that object or dialog box).
-Figure 1 shows the MuSim main window.
+Figure 1 shows the MuSim main window